PART OF THE HS2 HISTORIC IMPACT ASSESSMENT PROJECT

 Three members of BAS converged on the small village of Chetwode, just inside Buckinghamshire's border with Oxfordshire in the far north-west, on 25 June 2011.
 The HS2 high-speed rail line is planned to pass close to the village, demolishing at least two houses and passing close to several moats which are believed to be medieval in origin.

-In the middle ages Chetwode was the site of an Augustinian priory, the chancel of whose church today serves as the Grade I listed parish church.
+In the middle ages Chetwode was the site of an Augustinian priory, the chancel of whose church today serves as the Grade I listed parish church (pictured right).
 The building itself dates from 1244.
 It has the most amazing collection of windows, dating from various periods of its history.
 In one of these is the oldest stained glass in the country.
 If HS2 is built as planned, the church will be 100 metres from the line.

 The survey day included visits to four houses in Chetwode, all listed Grade II: The Hermitage, Priory House, Sunflower Farm and Chetwode Manor.
 The Hermitage was originally named Wells Farm, stands on a moated site and has a second moat – possibly an ancient fish pond – in its garden.
 Priory House contains the shell of the 16th-century house built from the dissolution of the priory.
 Sunflower Farm has an unusual 'winder' staircase in a stone-built staircase tower.
 Parts of Chetwode Manor are reputed to date fronm the reign of King John.